siddharthk6-tech/Wren-DevOps_Task/README.md

   - EC2 public IP
   - http link to open webpage
   - Downloaded index.html verification through HTTP.
+- **Additional features** which have been added to improve resilience is CloudWatch monitoring with metrics, alarms, and a dashboard.

 ### **Task 3 – Kubernetes Pod Diagnostic Script**
 - Bash script that: